Angina refers to classic cardiac pain that is felt when there is a reduction in blood supply to the heart.

 Coronary artery bypass grafting is a cardiothoracic surgical procedure that aims to restore flow within a coronary vessel through bypass of the obstructed segment.
 This usually involves using vein grafts or redirecting flow from the internal mammary artery.

-Indications for CABG include:
+Example indications for CABG include:

 Patients who may qualify for a CABG should be discussed in the joint cardiology/cardiothoracic (JCC) meeting.
 Decision between PCI or CABG depends on fitness for surgery, coronary anatomy, vessel involvement and patient choice.